radowtay/Project-1/README.md

 * Top 5 Genres in List vs IMDB Rating
-    * We Discovered that the top 5 rated Genres based on IMDB rating were: Film-Noir, Biography, History, War and Doucumentaries.
-However we also looked into the most and least reccuring genres.
-We deciphered from our analysis that 60% of the Least recurring genres ranked in the top 5 IMDB rated Genres. .

 * Genres with the highest and lowest average budgets
     * We discovered that animated films have the highest average budgets!
 This makes sense when one considers the amount of people and work involved in creating large-scale animation.
 Within the seven genres with the lowest budgets, Romance was the highest, with Film Noir coming in dead last.